Skip to main content

 Climate action: 11 steps to smart heating

 Studies have shown that if used and understood, a smart thermostat can cut your energy use by 10%, compared to a traditional one.
-At the same time, using your heating controls to reduce temperatures to 18C to 21C, if appropriate health wise, can also save you money and carbon emissions.
+At the same time, using your heating controls to reduce temperatures to between 18C and 21C, if appropriate health wise, can also save you money and carbon emissions.

 Below we provide a step-by-step guide to setting up smart thermostats and smart radiator valves.
 We also outline everything you need to know about smart metres and smart tariffs.